top 0

 Zoo Records

-This petite CD and record store is a veritable treasure trove for vinyl fans with a taste for alternative music, with everything from indie darlings like Japanese Breakfast, Lucy Dacus, and The Shins to classics like David Bowie, Nirvana, and Primal Scream.
+This petite CD and record store is a veritable treasure trove for vinyl fans with a taste for alternative music, with everything from indie darlings like Japanese Breakfast, Lucy Dacus, and Men I Trust to classics like David Bowie, Nirvana, and Primal Scream, as well as rising stars like Chappell Roan and Laufey.
 You’ll also find a good selection of old-school and modern Asian artists, from every Chinese parent’s favourite singer, Teresa Teng, to Hong Kong noise-rockers The Yours.
-Even trendy coloured vinyl records—like the neon green version of Garbage’s latest, No Gods No Masters—are priced reasonably, providing a welcome change of pace from Hong Kong’s typically steep mark-up for imported limited-edition goods.
+Even trendy coloured vinyl records—like the neon-green fifteenth-anniversary edition of Dinosaur Jr’s Farm —are priced reasonably, providing a welcome change of pace from Hong Kong’s typically steep mark-up for imported limited-edition goods.

 Zoo Records, Shop 325, 3/F, President Commercial Centre, 608 Nathan Road, Mong Kok | (+852) 2309 2911